vladigleba/vladigleba.github.io/posts/basics/baptism.md

 > That *ye put off concerning the former conversation the old man*, which is corrupt according to the deceitful lusts; and be renewed in the spirit of your mind; and *that ye put on the new man*, which after God is created in righteousness and true holiness.
 {% ct 'Ephesians 4:22-24' %}

-Baptism is a symbol of cleansing from sin, which every person needs as all have sinned {% rf 'Romans 3:23' %}, but more specifically, it symbolizes the death and burial of the old life of sin, while being born to a new life in Jesus!
-In other words, it’s a symbol of Jesus’ death, burial, and resurrection because as we exprience His selfless love for us, it motivates us 1) to die to sin in our own life, which involves dying to self, 2) to bury it under the water in baptism, and 3) to arise to a new life in Jesus by the power of His Holy Spirit.
-It’s a beautiful, powerful symbol of how Jesus’ death, burial, and resurrection replaced our old identity with an entirely new one in Him!
+Generally speaking, baptism is a symbol of cleansing from sin, which every person needs, as all have sinned {% rf 'Romans 3:23' %}.
+More specifically, it symbolizes the death and burial of the old life of sin and the birth of a new life in Jesus.
+In other words, it represents Jesus’ death, burial, and resurrection.
+As we experience His selfless love for us, we are motivated:
+1. to die to sin in our own lives, which involves dying to self,
+2. to bury that old life under the water in baptism, and
+3. to rise to a new life in Jesus by the power of His Holy Spirit.

-Baptism to a Christian is what a wedding is to a marriage, and using the correct form of baptism matters because any other form destroys the beautiful symbolism and meaning of baptism by immersion.
-All other forms symbolize a vastly different spiritual reality—one that does not entail a burial of the old life.
-Biblical baptism illustrates that the Christian life is more than just being a better person; it’s a complete crucifixion of the old life {% rf 'Galatians 2:20; 6:14' %}.
-Any failure to fully surrender every aspect of one’s life to Jesus leads to a baptism where the person is, in a sense, “buried alive,” which is a robbery of the rich blessings that Jesus wants every believer to experience {% rf 'John 15:11' %}.
+Baptism is a beautiful and powerful symbol of how Jesus’ death, burial, and resurrection replace our old identity with a completely new one in Him.
+Using the correct form of baptism matters because any other form undermines the symbolism and meaning of baptism by immersion.
+Alternative forms portray a vastly different spiritual reality—one that does not reflect the burial of the old life.
+Biblical baptism illustrates that the Christian life is not merely about becoming a better person; it is about the complete crucifixion of the old self {% rf 'Galatians 2:20; 6:14' %}.
+A failure to fully surrender every area of life to Jesus results in a baptism where, in a sense, the person is “buried alive”—a distortion that robs the believer of the rich blessings Jesus longs to give {% rf 'John 15:11' %}.

 ## What else accompanies water baptism?